Life project

 Prayer Fraternity Work Mission

-Prayer: "Have the Spirit of the Lord and let him act."
-(2 Reg 10:8)
+Prayer: “To have the Spirit of the Lord and let Him act.”
+(2 Kings 10:8)

-Fraternity: "The Lord has given me brothers" (Testament, 14).
+Fraternity: “The Lord has given me brothers.”
+(Testament, 14)

 The mission: “Go, Francis, and repair my Church.”